pytorch/pytorch.github.io/_posts/2024-05-21-perfboost-windows-cpu.md

 Performance varies by use, configuration and other factors.
 Learn more on the [Performance Index site](https://edc.intel.com/content/www/us/en/products/performance/benchmarks/overview/).

 Performance results are based on testing as of dates shown in [configurations](#product-and-performance-information) and may not reflect all publicly available updates.
 See backup for configuration details.
 No product or component can be absolutely secure.
 Your costs and results may vary.
+Intel technologies may require enabled hardware, software or service activation.